 On the international level, the Party may wish to take into consideration interconnections with other related institutional mechanisms, such as the Stockholm Convention on Persistent Organic Pollutants (POPs), the Rotterdam Convention on the Prior Informed Consent (PIC) Procedure for Certain Hazardous Chemicals and Pesticides in International Trade, the Strategic Approach to International Chemicals Management (SAICM), as well as the Minamata Convention on Mercury, among others.

-As noted above, at the national level, waste legislation and regulations addressing waste, should be considered holistically, and implemented in concert, with regulations and legislation addressing other mediums such as air and water, and/or regulations and legislations addressing the production of certain products; OH&S; emergency planning and public access to information; toxic substance control; pesticide control and marine protection.
+As noted above, at the national level, waste legislation and regulations addressing waste should be considered holistically, and implemented in concert, with regulations and legislations addressing the production of certain products; occupational health and safety (OH&S); toxic substance control including pesticides; emergency planning; and public access to information; and/or regulations and legislation addressing all other environmental media including marine eco-systems.

 V. Practical Arrangements for Implementing the Convention